Funding my growing business

 - There are a number of non-bank lenders that specialise in particular industries or types of finance required.
 However, always bear in mind the credibility of the institution you are dealing with – non-bank lenders who are not financially robust themselves may not be able to continue to support you long term - buyer beware in this case.

 If you carry excess debt, this will place significant stress on you and the business and may contribute to a greater chance of failure.
 In this instance, failure to plan is almost certainly planning to fail.
-Consider your financing needs carefully and speak to your local BDODrive adviser who can walk you through the process and help you obtain the finance you need.
+Consider your financing needs carefully and contact us to help you obtain the finance you need.